naynay55/Favorite/README.md

 # My Favorite Activity
 ## Watching movies and shows

+I watch my movies and shows on many platfroms such as Netflix, Hulu, and Hbo Max.
+I enjoy it so much because that's how I learned how to speak English.
+My reaons are:

 1. A good to spend time with friends and family.
 2. I learn something new **everytime!**
 3. I enjoy my time being spent watching movies to relax and not worry about *anything.*